ravikant-diwakar/Placement-Preparation/Frontend/JAVASCRIPT.md

 ```

 **11. Classes**
 Classes are templates for creating objects.
 They allow you to create multiple instances with shared properties and methods.
+It’s like a blueprint for creating multiple objects with similar characteristics.

 Example:
 ```javascript